2025 People's Justice Party leadership election

-A leadership election is scheduled to be held by the People's Justice Party (PKR) in Malaysia from 14 March to 23 May 2025 to elect new leadership at the central and branch levels.
+A leadership election was held by the People's Justice Party (PKR) in Malaysia from 14 March to 23 May 2025 to elect new leadership at the central and branch levels.

 This leadership election will be the first since party president Anwar Ibrahim became the Prime Minister of Malaysia and the second since PKR became a ruling party, after the 2018 PKR leadership election.
 This leadership election is considered very important for the party's direction for the next general election that will expected in 2027.

 Background and events

 The voting of this leadership election is only opened to some delegates, instead of all party members.
 The number of delegates eligible to vote is expected to be more than 20,000, and each party division has 12 delegates.
 According to Vice President of PKR, Chang Lih Kang, this was to save time and effort while maintaining democracy.

 Party chairman of the international bureau of PKR, Shamsul Iskandar Md Akin revealed the possibility that the top two party positions, the presidency and deputy presidency may not be involved in this leadership election, similar to the 2023 United Malays National Organisation leadership election.

 The current president of PKR, Anwar Ibrahim won unopposed after no other candidate submitted a form to contest the position on 9 May 2025.
 Anwar also managed to retain his position for the third consecutive times, after the PKR leadership election held in 2018 and 2022.

 This leadership election focuses on the position of Deputy President of PKR, where the daughter of the Prime Minister of Malaysia and President of PKR, Nurul Izzah Anwar, will contest the position with the incumbent, Mohd Rafizi Ramli, who is also the Minister of Economy.
 Minister of Home Affairs and Secretary-General of PKR, Saifuddin Nasution Ismail make the decision to withdraw from contesting the position of Deputy President of PKR in this leadership election.
 This decision was announced by the Special Officer to the Minister of Home Affairs, Omar Mokhtar A Manap on 9 May 2025 in a brief statement to the media.
 He added that the decision was taken as a result of discussions with many parties, including the top leadership of PKR.